mbeiter/util/BUILD.md

 ### Run the Maven build

-Add / update the license header to all files

-    mvn license:update-file-header

-To create the project license file

-    mvn license:update-project-license

-Check if everything builds without errors and warnings
+Check if everything builds without errors and warnings and is ready for a release build (the 'release' profile uses strict static code analysis settings - any pushed code must pass the tests of the 'release' profile)

-    mvn clean install site
+    mvn clean install site -P release

 Commit changes to git and push: See (Contribute.md) for hints on how to commit and what to include in commit messages.